cefedelivery/domibus/Readme.md

 ## Default plugins

 The purpose of Domibus is to facilitate B2B communication.
 To achieve this goal it provides a very flexible plugin model which allows the integration with nearly all back office applications.
-Domibus offers two default plugins, available with the Domibus distribution:
+Domibus offers three default plugins, available with the Domibus distribution:

 *   Web Service plugin
 *   JMS plugin
+*   File System plugin

 The Interface Control Document (ICD) of the default JMS plugin outlines the JMS Data Format Exchange to be used as part of the default JMS backend plugin.
 The Interface Control Document (ICD) of the default WS plugin describes the WSDL and the observable behaviour of the interface provided in the default WS plugin